Adaptive Leadership at NYU Silver

-Last spring, Clinical Assistant Professor and Katherine & Howard Aibel Executive-in-Residence Linda Lausell Bryant worked with Adaptive Leadership expert and consultant Marc Manashil, MSW, MPA, to launch the Adaptive Leadership Fellowship program with an inaugural cohort of 13 fellows.
+In the 2016 spring semester, Clinical Assistant Professor and Katherine & Howard Aibel Executive-in-Residence Linda Lausell Bryant worked with Adaptive Leadership expert and consultant Marc Manashil, MSW, MPA, to launch the Adaptive Leadership Fellowship program with an inaugural cohort of 13 fellows.
 Funded by the B. Robert Williamson Jr. Foundation, the program enables students to learn about the adaptive framework more intensively and directly apply what they learned in the context of their fieldwork placement agencies.
 In doing so, they can provide concrete benefits to those organizations and the clients they serve while learning skills that can be applied to a whole new set of organizations after graduation.

 The practice of adaptive leadership is about helping organizations confront challenges they have been unable to face, and increasing the likelihood that people learn, participate in solutions, and make the adjustments necessary to achieve progress (i.e. adapt).
 Adaptive Leadership is also about enhancing awareness of other perspectives and recognizing that we operate in the context of a larger system of people who each bring a unique viewpoint based on their experiences, values, family, culture, and beliefs.
 The adaptive framework provides a set of tools to help better understand that system and how we can catalyze change within it.

 - In-person seminars featuring key concept review, large group discussions and small case consultation groups.

 - Application of the adaptive framework to gain a comprehensive understanding of the agency and its challenges in delivering services to children, youth and families.

 - Needs assessments leading to the development of personal projects designed to meet the challenges outlined in students' agency diagnostic.